parthuis/parthuis.github.io/_sections/about-me.md

 My research focuses on developing ab initio many-body methods to study the structure of finite nuclei, both from a formal and a computational point of view.
-My previous work includes the development and first application of [Bogoliubov Many-Body Perturbation Theory](https://tel.archives-ouvertes.fr/tel-01992165), a low-cost correlated method relying on the concept of symmetry breaking.
-As part of this work with diagrammatic methods, I am the maintainer of [ADG](https://github.com/adgproject/adg/), an open-source Python package generating diagrams and expressions for several many-body methods.
+My previous works include the development and first application of [Bogoliubov Many-Body Perturbation Theory](https://tel.archives-ouvertes.fr/tel-01992165), a low-cost correlated method relying on the concept of symmetry breaking.
+More recently, I worked on the extension towards heavier nuclei of Self-Consistent Green's Functions calculations, resulting in the first *ab initio* [study](https://doi.org/10.1103/PhysRevLett.125.182501) of charge radii and densities and neutron skins above the Sn isotopic line.

+In particular, one of my interest is the automatisation of the development process of many-body methods.
+When designing and implementing a new formalism, or pushing it towards higher precision, a lot of time is spent on long, error-prone handmande derivations and operations.
+This can be reduced by using the appropriate tools to let the computer take care of it.
+As part of this effort, I am the maintainer and main developer of [ADG](https://github.com/adgproject/adg/), an open-source Python package generating diagrams and expressions for several many-body methods.
+This work additionaly led to progress in our understanding of [many-body diagrammatics](https://doi.org/10.1016/j.cpc.2018.11.023).